MicrosoftDocs/azure-docs/articles/azure-monitor/app/monitor-performance-live-website-now.md

 ms.date: 09/05/2018
 ms.author: mbullwin
 ---
-# Instrument web apps at runtime with Application Insights
+# Instrument web apps at runtime with Application Insights Status Monitor

 You can instrument a live web app with Azure Application Insights, without having to modify or redeploy your code.
 You need a [Microsoft Azure](https://azure.com) subscription.